 on and off.
 While real operating systems typically use more obscure

-shortcuts, I’ll use Ctrl-A
+shortcuts, I’ll use Ctrl-a

 to turn on the screen reader in